About Integrating Sustainability Across the Curriculum (ISAC)

 Information for Faculty

-The selected faculty participants explore sustainability concepts at a one-day workshop led by Dr. Jane Dmochowski, of Penn’s Earth and Environmental Science Department, in the late spring, supervise the student research over the summer, and attend the wrap-up lunch at in the early fall, where the students present their completed research.
+The selected faculty supervise the student research over the summer and attend the wrap-up presentation at the end of the summer, where the students present their completed research.

 Over the past eight summers, the ISAC program has supported 60 courses in a diverse array of disciplines, including architecture, law, biology, engineering, urban planning, and Germanic languages.
 Faculty participants have reported extremely high-quality work and have been delighted by their students’ productivity and enthusiasm for the work.